ChrisMaunder/Google_Indexing_Problem/README.md

 We considered that we had been black-banned.
 We have the domains codeproject.com, www.codeproject.com, http://www.thecodeproject.com and others and, for convenience, point them to the same content.
 This is (now) an absolute no-no so we feared that our inadvertent convenience had caused a problem.
 We removed the automatic redirect from these alternate domains (much to many's discontent) and knew that if we had been banned it could be weeks before we saw any improvement.

 We then considered that maybe Google was unable to actually get to our servers because of network issues.
-However, every so often a new version of a page would pop up on Google so clearly they were seeing us.
+However, every so often a new version of one of the others pages would pop up on Google, so clearly Google was seeing us.
 We were also seeing Googlebot appearing in our logs so they were here.

 We did see that one page was consistently and embarrasingly being indexed.
 It was our error page.
 A simple, no fuss "oops, we have a problem" page.